-The University of Maryland Medical Center notes that the antioxidant and immune support functions of vitamin C may be beneficial for people with gallbladder disease.
-Other beneficial dietary changes include avoiding alcohol and trans fats, eating more fiber and antioxidant-rich foods, limiting your intake of red meat and eating more foods rich in iron and B vitamins.
+The Penn State Milton S. Hershey Medical Center notes that the antioxidant and immune support functions of vitamin C may be beneficial for people with gallbladder disease.
+Other beneficial dietary changes for gallbladder health include avoiding alcohol and trans fats, eating more fiber and antioxidant-rich foods, limiting your intake of red meat and eating more foods rich in iron and B vitamins.

 In a study published in the European Journal of Cancer Prevention in September 2013, researchers found that consuming more vitamin C was helpful for preventing gallbladder cancer.
 Not all studies have noted the same beneficial effect, however.

-Vitamin C Intake
+Recommended Vitamin C Intake

 Particularly good sources of vitamin C include citrus fruits, bell peppers, kiwifruit, broccoli, strawberries, tomato, cauliflower, cantaloupe, cabbage and brussels sprouts.

-- Nigerian Journal of Surgery: Gallstones
+- Nigerian Journal of Surgery: "Gallstones"

-- European Journal of Cancer Prevention: Gall Bladder Cancer and the Role of Dietary and Lifestyle Factors: A Case-Control Study in a North Indian Population
+- European Journal of Cancer Prevention: "Gall Bladder Cancer and the Role of Dietary and Lifestyle Factors: A Case-Control Study in a North Indian Population"